kevlu123/VN-Patching-Tools/IMHHW Flight Diary Patching Tools/README.md

 - Using a debugger, I can see that the process exits cleanly i.e. it is not a null dereference etc.
 - Replacing `lua5.3.dll` with newly built one from <https://github.com/lua/lua/tree/v5.3.6> does not fix it.
 - Splitting the route into two .ws2 files instead of one does not fix it.
+- If I only patch `HUS_001_E.ws2`, the crash still occurs although I haven't been able to reproduce the crash after the first time.
+- If I loop the original `HUS_001_E.ws2`, the crash does not occur or I got lucky.